 The Festival will begin the evening of February 18 with a performance by the selected High School Honor Jazz Ensemble and performances by MU student combos, as well as by our own faculty jazz combo.
 Performances on Friday and Saturday nights will highlight the Jazz I Ensemble featuring some of our guest adjudicators, the Thundering Herd All- Star Ensemble, the Marshall University Jazz Alumni Big Band, and of course the great Jim Snidero.
 Concerts and clinics during the day by the MU Jazz Ensemble, and by various clinicians and MU faculty, will give all students opportunities to learn from the professionals!

 After much positive feedback, the clinics for educators will continue!
 Topics will include strategies for strengthening the skills of your ensembles, thoughts about literature, warm-ups, and methods, and ideas about how to keep your students engaged in learning!

-*New this year: We would like to invite full jazz ensembles and jazz combos, at the high school and middle school levels, to participate!
+As of last year, we invite full jazz ensembles and jazz combos, at the high school and middle school levels, to participate!
 Any size jazz ensemble is eligible to participate and receive feedback, and will also have the opportunity to work with some of the best professional jazz musicians in the country.

-We will also be awarding outstanding soloist awards and outstanding section awards at the end of each festival day in a brief ceremony before the evening concerts, so please keep your students there for the evening concerts if at all possible!
+We will also be awarding outstanding soloist awards and/or outstanding section awards at the end of each festival day in a brief ceremony before the evening concerts, so please keep your students there for the evening concerts if at all possible!

 We look forward to receiving your applications, and to listening to your performances and working with your students.
 If you should have any questions regarding the festival or the application process, do not hesitate to ask!